-I don’t qualify as a cheese expert but I can tell you that it’s really really good when eaten with some nice marmelada (quince paste, not marmelade), artisan/rustic bread, pumpkin jam and I bet other types of jams could be used as well.
-Or, you can do like me: wait until there’s no family member around, take the lid off the cheese, plunge your spoon in, give it a nice swirl, remove the spoon gently, put the lid back on, erase any evidence of your actions, sit back and… enjoy!
+I don’t qualify as a cheese expert but I can tell you that it’s really really good when eaten with some nice marmelada (quince paste, not marmelade), artisan/rustic bread or pumpkin jam.
+Or, you can do like me: wait until there’s no else around, take the lid off the cheese, plunge your spoon in, give it a nice swirl, remove the spoon gently, put the lid back on, erase any evidence of your actions, sit back and… enjoy!

 Apparently some kind of great-great-great-grandfather of the Serra da Estrela cheese has been around for quite a long time: Columela, an officer in the Roman army who was born in the Iberian Peninsula around 2,000 years ago, wrote about the production of this cheese.